Pretty Paper Things for Pretty Funny People

 CharmCat creates original painted works that capture moments and personalities; and that inspire, excite, and connect people through the shared experience of art.

 At the core of CharmCat is honest passion (and watercolor).
-Everything I create, whether it’s wedding invitations, custom watercolor commissions, or my new line of greeting cards, I create everything with love and excitement.
+Everything I create, whether it’s the stationery line, custom wedding invitations, or watercolor commissions, I create everything with love and excitement.
 And it’s that love and excitement that I strive to convey through my art, whether it makes you feel silly, or happy, or nostalgic.

 Because that’s what good art does.
 It makes you feel.